 Why is WSDOT

 WSDOT has a responsibility to be a good environmental steward.
-The culverts run under state highways and must be replaced to bring them up to current standards and eliminate the barrier they pose to fish.
+This culvert runs under a state highway.
+It must be replaced to eliminate the barrier it poses to fish.

 The End Result